nhanand/kubernetes_Practice/monitoring/readme.md

    kubectl get secret prometheus-stack-grafana -n monitoring -o jsonpath="{.data.admin-password}" | base64 --decode

    - go in datasource u will see prometheous is already setup. click on build a dashboard and add visulaizitation and under metrics searcha and add.

+     deploy a voting app and check it data using grafana under kubernetes network workloads